dovecot/documentation/source/developer_manual/design/dsync.rst

 that message's contents must never change, so UIDs can't be reused.
 So whenever an UID conflict happens, dsync gives messages in both sides a new UID, because it can't know which message the client had seen, or perhaps user used two clients and both saw a different message.
-(This assumes a master/slave replication use case for dsync.)

 The mutable metadata that dsync preserves is: